nielswritescode/eventsite/_philosophy/Unconditionally_given.md

 In this article we set a definition for _Unconditionlly Given_ as a cost type.

-## Setting a definition
-The idea of UO is to create a healing gathering without conditions.
-There are many types of conditions, ranging from the very obvious (an entry fee) to the very complex (hardly noticable subconscious conditions which has roots in personal trauma).

-> Imagine an organizer who rejects certain personality types unknowingly due to youth experiences, and makes them feel less welcome.
-The condition for the gathering will now be: Don't be of that personality type.

-While many angles at removing such conditions are already being taken (the rise of inclusivity & relating practices).
-We claim that these angles currently only have impact on the surface.
-And while that could eventually provide a bigger shift in how our gatherings are organized, UO aims to challenge the root of Western FoG by taking decommercialization as a starting point.

 ### Compromises

 Naturally, when this framework is practically adopted, there will be a push to make compromises.
 We would like to stress that any compromises made to this particular element should be considered with great care, as there is a very thin line where a compromise entails the change of the entire energy behind the gathering.